vbaliga/vbaliga.github.io/_posts/2019-08-30-PCA-and-inferring-ancestral-states.md

 But unlike 'vanilla' PCA, pPCA results in species' scores being correlated across axes.
 Summed eigenvalues also don’t match the total variance in the original data.
 Accordingly, some researchers prefer to use vanilla PCA even if phylogenetic signal in the data is strong.
 </p>

 I started to wonder how ancestral state estimation could be affected by choice of PCA technique.
-Surely, inferring ancestral states directly from scores from vanilla PC axes would lead to biased results?
-What are the best practices to avoid this kind of bias?
-Does the software we use already account for all this?
+Surely, inferring ancestral states directly from scores from vanilla PC axes would lead to faulty results?
+What are the best practices to avoid this issue?
+And does the software we use already account for all this?

 In this post, I'll show how <b>inferring ancestral states from scores on vanilla PC axes indeed leads to biased estimates.
-But if ancestral states are estimated beforehand and then rotated during PCA (as is done in the `geomorph` package), this problem goes away.
+But if ancestral states are estimated beforehand and then rotated during PCA, this problem goes away.
 Inferring ancestral states from phylogenetic PCA scores, however, seems to be fine.</b>

 <!---more--->